summerginger/DataSweeper_Project/README.md

 ## 1. Overview of the Project

 The objective of this project is to assist a financial institution in its decision to approve or deny credit card applications.
-A model will be built to predict the probability of future defaults using personal information and data submitted by applicants.
+A model was built to predict the probability of future defaults using personal information and data submitted by applicants.

 The decision to approve a credit card application is mainly dependent on the personal and financial background of  the applicant.
 Factors such as age, gender, income, employment status, credit history and other attributes all carry weight in the approval decision.

 Credit analysis focused on recognizing, assessing and reducing the financial or other risks that could lead to losses for the bank.